HTML Entity Encoder

 Which characters must be escaped in HTML?

-At minimum &, < and > in content, plus double and single quotes inside attributes — exactly the five this tool escapes by default.
+At minimum & (to &amp;), < (to &lt;) and > (to &gt;) in body content, plus the double quote (&quot;) and single quote (&#39;) inside attribute values, exactly the five this tool escapes by default.

 When do I need to encode all non-ASCII characters?

-When the HTML might travel through systems without reliable UTF-8 — legacy email clients, old CMS templates.
-The option converts é, em-dashes and emoji to numeric entities that survive any encoding.
+When the HTML might travel through a system without reliable UTF-8, legacy email clients, old CMS templates, or files with questionable encoding headers.
+Ticking the option converts é, em-dashes and emoji to numeric entities like &#233; that survive any character encoding.

 Does escaping prevent XSS attacks?